 From the top of the ski area, follow the Storm Peak Challenge trail (rough two track) back down to the Four Points Lodge, Rainbow Saddle, and eventually the Why Not access road.
-Why Not will take you back down to the base of the ski area, the finish line, food and beer.
+Why Not will take you back down to the base of the ski area, the finish line, food and beer and a big hug.